Liverpool Player of the Season Awards: Men's Player of the Season Award

 The Fans' Player of the season is determined through a vote on the LFC website in which 5 candidates are nominated by the club.
 Fans are then free to vote for their player of choice.
 The player with the greatest number of votes wins the award.
 This award has been presented from 2001 onward.

 The Players' player of the year award is given to the player at the club with the greatest number of votes from teammates.
 This award has been presented from the 2013–14 season onwards.
 However, in every year both awards have been presented, they have both gone to the same player.

 Women's Player of the Season Award

 Similarly to the men's award, a player of the season is chosen by both the fans and the players and separate awards are granted depending on the result of each vote.
-This award has been part of the awards night from the end of the 2013–14 season, although the players' player award has only been presented from the end of the 2017–18 season.
+This award has been part of the awards night from the end of the 2013–14 season, although the fans' player award has only been presented from the end of the 2017–18 season.
 A Young Player of the year also is granted to the best 'young' player on the team.